bp74/StageXL_Samples/example/basic/texture_atlas/doc/readme.md

 The FlipBook class is constructed with the list of BitmapDatas that should be used for the sprite sheet animation.
 The value 10 in our example specifies the frame rate for the animation.
 You can control the playback of the sprite sheet animation with the simple play and stop methods, or with the more advanced gotoAndPlay or gotoAndStop methods to start at a particular frame number.

-The last line in our example adds the FlipBook is a "Juggler" ... what is this?
+The last line in our example adds the FlipBook to the "Juggler" ... what is this?
 The Juggler is a small framework for animations which is built right into StageXL.
 It is used to control the time in your application and animate display objects (or values).
 You can learn more about the Juggler [here](http://www.stagexl.org/docs/wiki-articles.html?article=juggler).
 The FlipBook class implements the "Animatable" interface which allows the object to be added to the Juggler.
 The Juggler will advance the time of the FlipBook object and therefore a new frame will be shown every 1/10 of a second.

 ### How to proceed from here on ###